 Dosage may be reduced to 250mg daily after one year of successful prophylaxis and discontinued after two years without recurrence.
 However, prophylaxis may need to be lifelong if cellulitis recurs after two years of successful prophylaxis and good skin care.
 Those patients in whom first line antibiotic prophylaxis fails may need alternative strategies including a trial of Clindamycin 150mg daily.

 An increase in the dose of prophylactic antibiotic during the summer months may be considered if recurrences are noted during this time.

-Prevention of recurrent cellulitis require optimal management risk factors including interdigital scaling, dermatitis and open wounds and weeping lymphangiectasis (lymph blisters).
+Good skin care reduces the likelihood of cellulitis recurrence.
+Risk factors for recurrent cellulitis include interdigital scaling, dermatitis and open wounds and weeping lymphangiectasis (lymph blisters).
 These need to be treated topically.2